Last Updated on June 1, 2022 by Thinkster

-Unlike math help websites that use a one-size-fits-all approach for math class at set grade levels, Thinkster lesson plans and worksheets get harder as your student’s understanding and critical thinking develops.
+Unlike math help websites that use a one-size-fits-all approach for math classes at set grade levels, Thinkster lesson plans and worksheets get harder as your student’s understanding and critical thinking develops.

 Parents and math tutors at learning centers both have a big disadvantage when it comes to correcting homework.

 Because, unless you’re sitting there watching them do it, you cannot really see how your child is working through problems and arriving at their answers.

 A Thinkster experienced tutor has a distinct competitive advantage here.

 Thanks to our proprietary ART technology, tutors are able to visualize student thinking so they can know precisely where errors or setbacks occurred.

 The artificial intelligence and machine learning tools that come along with the Thinkster Math Tutoring program show our tutors the fragmentation patterns of how a student is thinking while he/she is solving a math problem.
-The ability to visualize student thinking – how fast they worked, where did they pause, what did they do before they erased their work and re-did their math – all happening at the point of learning, is a significant advantage that Thinkster tutors have compared to all other programs.
+The ability to visualize a student’s thinking – how fast they worked, where did they pause, what did they do before they erased their work and re-did their math – all happening at the point of learning, is a significant advantage that Thinkster tutors have compared to all other programs.

-Using these ART playback videos, your child’s math tutor not only understand what mistakes your child did but why they did it thus and provide the appropriate feedback to your child.
-This helps your child develop their reasoning skills and help him or her understand where they went wrong, enabling them to get better.
+Using these ART playback videos, your child’s math tutor not only understands what mistakes your child did but why they did it thus and provide the appropriate feedback to your child.
+This helps your child develop their reasoning skills and helps him or her understand where they went wrong, enabling them to get better.

 As your child develops their math and critical thinking skills, Thinkster provides real-time insights tailored to their individual strengths and weaknesses.